developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxCameraManager/index.md

 ## Running the Application

-1. Connect the device (having the latest EMDK runtime) to USB port.
+1. Connect the device to a USB port.

-    > Note:
-    > Make sure the device is in USB debug.
+    > Note: Make sure the device has USB debugging enabled.

-    Before running the application, We will make sure that Camera is enabled and accessible initially.
+    Before running the application, we will make sure that Camera is enabled and accessible initially.

-    Click on Camera application of your Symbol device and you will see that camera is enabled by default.
+    Launch the camera app on the device to verify that camera is enabled by default.

     ![img](../../images/MxCameraManagerTutorialImages/camera_enabled.png)

-2. Run the application.
+2. Run your application.

     ![img](../../images/MxCameraManagerTutorialImages/home_screen.png)

     You can see an [Alert Dialog](http://developer.android.com/reference/android/app/AlertDialog.html) with a success message.

-	> Note: In case of any errors, you will see a Failure status with respective error message in that dialog.
+	> Note: In case of errors, you will see a Failure status with respective error message in that dialog.

 3. We will see the status of Camera in Symbol device.
 So click on the Camera application and you would see that the Camera is disabled as we have disabled the Camera permission through Profile Wizard using Camera Manager feature of Mx.